Eggs with emoji

 What Should Be Nofollowed?

-To be on the safe side, everything that doesn’t count as an editorial link as described above should be nofollowed.
-Among the links that should be nofollowed are:
+TTo be safe, you should nofollow anything that doesn’t count as an editorial link (as described above).
+The links that should be nofollowed include:

 • Paid Links.